suryamangena/testing-interview-questions/manual-interview-questions-answers.md

                 thenbiggest_dimension = height
           end_if
 end_if
-4
+**Ans** 4

 79. You have designed test cases to provide 100% statement and 100% decision coverage for the following fragment of code. if width > length then biggest_dimension = width else biggest_dimension = length end_if The following has been added to the bottom of the code fragment above. print “Biggest dimension is ” &biggest_dimensionprint “Width: ” & width print “Length: ” & length How many more test cases are required?
 None, existing test cases can be used.

-80. What is the difference between Testing Techniques and Testing Tools?
+## 80. What is the difference between Testing Techniques and Testing Tools?
 Testing technique: – Is a process for ensuring that some aspects of the application system or unit functions properly there may be few techniques but many tools.

 Testing Tools: – Is a vehicle for performing a test process.
 The tool is a resource to the tester, but itself is insufficient to conduct testing

 Learn More About Testing Tools here

-81. We use the output of the requirement analysis, the requirement specification as the input for writing … User Acceptance Test Cases
+## 81. We use the output of the requirement analysis, the requirement specification as the input for writing …
+**Ans** User Acceptance Test Cases

-82. Repeated Testing of an already tested program, after modification, to discover any defects introduced or uncovered as a result of the changes in the software being tested or in another related or unrelated software component:
+## 82. Repeated Testing of an already tested program, after modification, to discover any defects introduced or uncovered as a result of the changes in the software being tested or in another related or unrelated software component:
-Regression Testing
+**Ans** Regression Testing

-83. A wholesaler sells printer cartridges.
+## 83. A wholesaler sells printer cartridges.
 The minimum order quantity is 5.
 There is a 20% discount for orders of 100 or more printer cartridges.
 You have been asked to prepare test cases using various values for the number of printer cartridges ordered.
 Which of the following groups contain three test inputs that would be generated using Boundary Value Analysis?
-4, 5, 99
+**Ans** 4, 5, 99

-84. What is component testing?
+## 84. What is component testing?
-Component testing, also known as unit, module, and program testing, searches for defects in and verifies the functioning of software (e.g., modules, programs, objects, classes, etc.) that are separately testable.
+**Ans** Component testing, also known as unit, module, and program testing, searches for defects in and verifies the functioning of software (e.g., modules, programs, objects, classes, etc.) that are separately testable.
 Component testing may be done in isolation from the rest of the system depending on the context of the development life cycle and the system.
 Most often stubs and drivers are used to replace the missing software and simulate the interface between the software components simply.
 A stub is called from the software component to be tested; a driver calls a component to be tested.

 Here is an awesome video on Unit Testing

-85. What is functional system testing?
+## 85. What is functional system testing?
-Testing the end to end functionality of the system as a whole is defined as a functional system testing.
+**Ans** Testing the end to end functionality of the system as a whole is defined as a functional system testing.

-86. What are the benefits of Independent Testing?
+## 86. What are the benefits of Independent Testing?
-Independent testers are unbiased and identify different defects at the same time.
+**Ans** Independent testers are unbiased and identify different defects at the same time.

-87. In a REACTIVE approach to testing when would you expect the bulk of the test design work to be begun?
+## 87. In a REACTIVE approach to testing when would you expect the bulk of the test design work to be begun?
-The bulk of the test design work begun after the software or system has been produced.
+**Ans** The bulk of the test design work begun after the software or system has been produced.

-88. What are the different Methodologies in Agile Development Model?
+## 88. What are the different Methodologies in Agile Development Model?
-There are currently seven different agile methodologies that I am aware of:
+**Ans** There are currently seven different agile methodologies that I am aware of:
 Extreme Programming (XP)
 Scrum
 Lean Software Development